 What does the guidance say?

 The guidance therefore encourages companies to go beyond the requirements of the Modern Slavery Act 2015, under which large companies must simply be transparent about their efforts to investigate and address modern slavery-related risks.
 The risk for companies failing to carry out the recommended due diligence, and taking steps to mitigate any risks, is a reputational one.
-However, the guidance – which adds to mounting pressure from civil society – sends a clear message to companies that the Government expects them to play an active role in preventing or mitigating human rights violations within their supply chains, even if they are not required to do so by law.
+However, the guidance – which adds to mounting pressure from civil society – sends a clear message to companies that the Government expects them to play an active role in preventing or mitigating any human rights violations within their supply chains, even if they are not required to do so by law.

 The UK is not the only jurisdiction to have introduced such guidance: the US has issued a “Xinjiang Supply Chain Business Advisory” highlighting human rights-related risks for companies doing business in Xinjiang, while Canada has introduced a requirement for Canadian companies to produce “Xinjiang Integrity Declarations”.
 Businesses with operations in Xinjiang may also be affected by sanctions, such as those introduced in the UK, the EU and the US.